 01 of 20

-These pictures of India showcase the country's most colorful and diverse landscapes.
-From cities to villages, and mountains to desert plains, it's impossible to take a boring India picture.
-Browse this photo gallery and enjoy a sweeping visual tour of India.
+These India pictures showcase the country at its most diverse.
+From cities to villages, and mountains to desert plains, it's almost impossible to take a boring photo of India.
+Browse this gallery and enjoy a sweeping visual tour of India.

 The exquisite Golden Temple is a sacred Sikh shrine, made out of marble with a distinctive gold plated upper and dome.
 It's located in Amritsar, the spiritual capital of the Sikh religion in Punjab.
 The number of people who visit the Golden Temple rivals the Taj Mahal.
 It's particularly magical at sunrise and sunset.Continue to 2 of 20 below.